-- ensure the Fund complies with capital and distribution requirements of its constitution; - ensure sufficient capital resources to support the Fund's operational requirements; - continue to support the Fund's credit worthiness; and - safeguard the Fund's ability to continue as a going concern.
+- Ensure the Fund complies with capital and distribution requirements of its constitution. - Ensure sufficient capital resources to support the Fund's operational requirements. - Continue to support the Fund's creditworthiness. - Safeguard the Fund's ability to continue as a going concern.